xVc323/crossover-trial/README.md

 ### If CrossOver still shows the trial as expired:

-1. **Ensure domain blocking is active** - This is the most critical step
-2. **Check that you restarted your Mac** after running the script
+1. **Check that you restarted your Mac** after running the script
-3. **Verify all CrossOver processes were killed** before running the script
+2. **Verify all CrossOver processes were killed** before running the script

 ### Common Issues:

 - **Permission denied errors:** Grant Terminal Full Disk Access in System Settings > Privacy & Security > Full Disk Access
-- **Trial still expires:** Ensure firewall is properly blocking CodeWeavers domains
 - **Applications won't launch:** Check bottle integrity and consider recreating bottles

 ### If Nothing Works:

 CrossOver may be using new validation methods:
 - Hardware fingerprinting
-- Encrypted validation servers
-- New online validation protocols
+- New local validation protocols
+- Additional hidden trial tracking files

 Consider alternative Wine implementations:
 - **PlayOnMac**